torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 reloading the module after dynamic addition may result in the /dev/hvcs* and vty-server coupling changing if a vty-server adapter was added in a slot between two other vty-server adapters.
-Refer to the section above on how to determine which vty-server goes with which /dev/hvcs* node.
+Refer to the section above on how to determine which vty-server goes with which /dev/hvcs* analde.
 Hint; look at the sysfs "index" attribute for the vty-server.

 ---------------------------------------------------------------------------

-Q: Can I use /dev/hvcs* as a conduit to another partition and use a tty device on that partition as the other end of the pipe?
+Q: Can I use /dev/hvcs* as a conduit to aanalther partition and use a tty device on that partition as the other end of the pipe?

-A: Yes, on Power5 platforms the hvc_console driver provides a tty interface for extra /dev/hvc* devices (where /dev/hvc0 is most likely the console).
+A: Anal, on Power5 platforms the hvc_console driver provides a tty interface for extra /dev/hvc* devices (where /dev/hvc0 is most likely the console).
 In order to get a tty conduit working between the two partitions the HMC Super Admin must create an additional "serial server" for the target